speedie1337/spmenu/docs/docs.md

 pipe practically any colored shell script straight into spmenu, no need to filter the output or anything.

+Not only does it support colored text, but it also supports colored backgrounds.
+This allows something similar to the emoji highlight patch, except even more useful.
+Example: `printf "\033[0;44m😀\033[0mEmoji highlighting\n" | spmenu --columns 1`

 For 256 color support to work, you must add to the array.
 See `libs/color.h` if you want this.